ankurjaiswalofficial/django-api-auth/README.md

     - API endpoints: `http://127.0.0.1:8000/api/`
     - API authentication: `http://127.0.0.1:8000/api-auth/`

+8. **Create an API key:**

+    To create an API key, send a POST request to the `http://127.0.0.1:8000/api-key/` endpoint.
+Include any required data in the request body as specified by the API documentation.

+9. **Access endpoints using the API key:**

-# For accessing api/items endpoint, include the following header in your HTTP request:
+    Include the following header in your HTTP requests to access protected endpoints:

-# Authorization: Token <authToken>
+    ```
+    X-API-KEY: <your-api-key>
+    ```

 ## Project Structure

 - `api_auth_proj/`: Main project directory.